iamelme/iamelme/README.md

 # Hi there! 👋

-### I'm Elme delos Santos from Philippines and I'm a front-end developer who loves to code and learn from others.
+### I'm Elme delos Santos from Philippines and I'm a front-end developer who loves to code and eager to learn from others.

 Aside from my day job, I do a personal project with finance where you can input and track your expense and revenue.